samuelnash1226-cmyk/SRB_Clinicare/README.md

-# SRB_Clinicare
-SRB Clinicare is a group project created by three promising web developers and intend to help the school's clinic better management by providing a system built for managing and facilitating such history of clinic visits.
+  # Design SRB ClinicCare UI

+  This is a code bundle for Design SRB ClinicCare UI.
+The original project is available at https://www.figma.com/design/UlG8Lm8a8i3RCSAYCuvVmT/Design-SRB-ClinicCare-UI.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.